Randy Duncan: College career

 His college career got off to a slow start.
 As a mid-year graduate and due to freshman ineligibility, Duncan had to wait one and a half years to play, joining Iowa in the spring of 1955 but seeing his first action as a sophomore in the fall of 1956.
 Duncan became very discouraged over being constantly berated by Iowa coach Forest Evashevski and being clobbered in practice by Cal Jones.
 "Time after time, I was going to quit and transfer to Iowa State," Duncan has said.

-But Duncan managed to win the backup quarterback job in 1956, playing behind Ken Ploen.
-In a non-conference game against Oregon State, Duncan led Iowa to two fourth-quarter touchdowns and a 14-13 win after Ploen was injured.
-Iowa qualified for the Rose Bowl that season, and the opponent was again Oregon State.
-Duncan played the second quarter following a Ploen injury and led Iowa to a touchdown in Iowa's 35-19 win.
+But Duncan remained in Iowa City and waited his turn as the backup to Hawkeyes star Ken Ploen in the 1956 season.
+In a non-conference game against Oregon State, the offense produced a pair of fourth-quarter touchdowns after he replaced the injured Ploen in the 14–13 triumph.
+Iowa qualified for the Rose Bowl, where they faced Oregon State again.
+Duncan entered the game in the second quarter after Ploen left the game briefly and led the offense to a touchdown in a 35–19 rout.

-Duncan was named the starter and led the team in passing in 1957.
-He battled snow and sleet to throw a touchdown pass for the only score in Iowa's win over Northwestern, and he missed the end of Iowa's tie with Michigan due to leg cramps.
+Duncan was named the starter and paced the team in passing in 1957.
+He battled snow and sleet to throw a touchdown pass for the only score in a win over Northwestern, and he missed the end of Iowa's tie with Michigan because of leg cramps.
 Duncan scored four touchdowns, two passing and two rushing, against Minnesota, and two touchdowns against Notre Dame, one passing and one on an interception return as a defensive back.
 Iowa went 7-1-1 on the season, and Duncan was named first team All-Big Ten.

-As a senior in 1958, Duncan led Iowa to one of its best seasons ever.
+As a senior in 1958, Duncan helped guide Iowa to one of its best seasons ever.
 After a surprising early season tie against Air Force, Iowa won five straight Big Ten games, clinching the Big Ten title as early as it had ever been clinched before.
-Duncan was terrific, helping Iowa lead the Big Ten in passing and the nation in total offense.
-He led the nation in completion percentage and passing yardage.
-His greatest game may have been in Iowa's lone loss in 1958, when he set a Big Ten record with 23 completions in 33 tries for 249 yards in a 38–28 loss to Ohio State.
+The Hawkeyes ranked first in passing and total offense in the Big Ten, while Duncan led the nation in completion percentage and passing yardage.

+Duncan's greatest game may have come in Iowa's lone loss in 1958, when he set a Big Ten record with 23 completions in 33 attempts for 249 yards in a 38–28 loss to Ohio State.
 Duncan led Iowa to another Big Ten title and a 38–12 victory in the Rose Bowl.
-His lone touchdown pass in the Rose Bowl broke the school record for touchdown passes in a season, which had been held by Nile Kinnick in 1939.
+His lone touchdown pass in the Rose Bowl broke the school record for touchdown passes in a season, which had been set by Nile Kinnick in 1939.